erdmgrgrlioglu/arduino-quadruped-robot/README.md

  _Quadruped spider robot powered by arduino_

-This project is inspired by Jason's Workshop Q1 Mini and Q1 Lite projects.
-The source and original stl part designs by Jason's Workshop can also be found below.
+This project sources from Jason's Workshop Q1 Mini and Q1 Lite projects.
+The link to original stl part designs by Jason's Workshop can also be found below.

 ![Robot Showcase](https://github.com/erdmgrgrlioglu/arduino-quadruped-robot/blob/main/media/robot.jpg)